fshermann/fshermann/README.md

 #### What I Do:
-Cloud Operations Engineer @ Shutterstock
+Senior Cloud Engineer @ Shutterstock

 <!--
 **fshermann/fshermann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.